nesquena/backburner_mailer/README.md

 Note that Backburner::Mailer only works with Rails 3.x and Padrino.

+This was **heavily** inspired by and largely adapted from [resque-mailer](https://github.com/zapnap/resque_mailer).
+Most of the credit goes to them, this is a minor adaptation to support backburner.

 ## Usage

 Include Backburner::Mailer in your ActionMailer subclass(es) like this: